Skip to main content

 To change main policy, update this field with the ID of the new main policy.

-One list entry per policy or policy set.
+Be sure to follow the indentation rules for lists in YAML when you add policy specifications.
+Include one list entry per policy or policy set.
 Repeat for as many policies as required.
 The policies do not have to be entered in a particular order.

 Policy section example (detail)